gerlofvanek/basicswap-installation-GUI/README.md

 ## Introduction

 Introducing the BasicSwap DEX installer — a user-friendly graphical installation wizard for WIN 10/11.
-(Linux, OSX, coming soon)

 If you're looking to install [BasicSwap](https://basicswapdex.com) (BSX) without having to navigate the intricacies of the command-line interface (CLI), this graphical installer is made specifically for you!
 Simply download it and follow the on-screen instructions; you'll be ready to go in just a few minutes!